Configure the Server SSL Certificates

 Public Key Requirements

-The above command will add the contents of three certificates cert1.crt, cert2.crt, cert3.crt into the file server.crt.
-In this example, cert1 should be the most specific certificate.
-If you have more certificates simply add the additional file names to the cat command.
+The above command will add the contents of three certificates (cert1.crt, cert2.crt, and cert3.crt) into the file /app/caddy/config/server.crt.
+In this example, cert1 is the server’s certificate.
+If there are additional certificates, simply add the file names to the cat command before the carat.

-You can check the format of your public key by viewing the content of the file with the "cat" command (cat server.crt) which should look like this:
+Check the format of the public key by viewing the content of the file with the "cat" command (cat /app/caddy/config/server.crt).
+The output should look similar to this:

 -----BEGIN CERTIFICATE-----